PBBFMM3D: a parallel black-box algorithm for kernel matrix-vector multiplication: Introduction

-This paper is organized as follows. \autoref{sec:algorithm} describes the kernel-independent FMM algorithm implemented. \autoref{sec:software_description} describes the architecture and functionalities of our software. \autoref{sec:examples} demonstrates the performance in terms of the computational cost, convergence and parallel scalability.
-Some applications are also shown.
+The rest of this paper is organized as follows. \cref{sec:algorithm} describes the algorithm focusing on the data dependency and the parallelism. \cref{sec:software_description} describes the software architecture and the user interface. \cref{sec:examples} presents the accuracy and the running time of \texttt{PBBFMM3D}. \cref{sec:conclusion} draws the conclusion.